planetoftheweb/flex-videos/README.md

 During development you can use `npm start` to watch for changes.

+### Releasing Updates

+When you are ready to publish a new version, create a Git tag matching the version number and push it to GitHub.
+WordPress sites running this plugin will detect the tagged release and offer the update automatically.

 ## Configuration

 Go to **Settings > Flex Videos** in WordPress admin: